 The mountain lion, Felis concolor, or cat of one color, is also known as cougar, panther, ghost cat, catamount, and puma.
-The mountain lion is the largest feline carnivore of North America.
+The mountain lion is the largest feline carnivore in North America.
 Adults are tawny to chocolate-brown with black tips on their ears and their long tails.

 Mountain Lion Facts